isomerpages/moe-westwoodsec/_explore/Direct School Admission.md

 **Visual Arts**

 *   Submit portfolio by email to Teacher-in-charge ([ng\_puay\_san\_christina@moe.edu.sg](mailto:ng_puay_san_christina@moe.edu.sg)).
 *   To submit portfolio, latest by 30 July 2022.
-Portfolio to consist of a write-up & introduction of your arts ability.
+Portfolio to consist of a write-up &amp; introduction of your arts ability.
 Also, to explain the art works submitted, to describe if the works are their achievements or enhancements from other sources.

-*   Shortlisted portfolios would be granted an audition which would be held in August 2022.
+*   Shortlisted portfolios would be granted an audition which would be held in August 2022.&nbsp;
 *   Candidates would be expected to draw a still-life object given by the Panel during the audition.

 ### **PHASE 2: DIALOGUE SESSION WITH SCHOOL LEADERSHIP TEAM**

-**Applicants who are shortlisted from the Interview / Audition in Phase 1** will be invited to attend an in-person Dialogue Session with the School Leadership Team which will  be held in Westwood Secondary School.
-Applicants will need to **be present for the Dialogue Session**.
+**Applicants who are shortlisted from the Interview / Audition in Phase 1**&nbsp;will be invited to attend an in-person Dialogue Session with the School Leadership Team which will&nbsp; be held in Westwood Secondary School.
+Applicants will need to&nbsp;**be present for the Dialogue Session**.
 The school will only consider re-scheduling the in-person Dialogue Session for applicants who are unwell (e.g. tested COVID-19 positive).

 ### APPLICATION OUTCOME

-*   The decision of the DSA-Sec application interview panel is FINAL
+*   The decision of the DSA-Sec application interview panel is&nbsp;FINAL

 *   Westwood Secondary reserves the right not to reveal the reasons for the non-selection of applicants

-*   Successful applicants who have accepted the DSA-Sec application are NOT allowed to participate in the 2023 Secondary One Posting Exercise
+*   Successful applicants who have accepted the DSA-Sec application are&nbsp;NOT&nbsp;allowed to participate in the 2023 Secondary One Posting Exercise&nbsp;

-*   Successful applicants who have accepted the DSA-Sec application are NOT allowed to transfer to another school after the release of the PSLE results
+*   Successful applicants who have accepted the DSA-Sec application are&nbsp;NOT&nbsp;allowed to transfer to another school after the release of the PSLE results

 ### Key Dates